 How Institutions Typically Select Comparison Groups

-In 2014, five out of six (84%) NSSE institutions customized their comparison groups, rather than simply accepting the default groups.
-Of these, we observed the following patterns:
+In recent years, the vast majority of NSSE participating institutions customize at least one of their comparison groups, rather than simply accepting the default groups.
+Of these customizers, we observed the following patterns:

-- The average size of comparison groups selected individually was 18 institutions.
-To ensure the confidentiality of each institution’s results, we require that each comparison group contain at least six institutions.
-There is no upper limit on
+- The average size of comparison groups selected individually was 15 institutions.
+To ensure the confidentiality of each institution’s results, we require that each comparison group contain at least five institutions.
+There is no upper limit on comparison group size.

-- The most popular default comparison groups were the Basic Carnegie Classification (37%) and all prior- and current-year NSSE institutions (52%).
-By contrast, 25% of non-consortium participants customized the first group rather than accepting the default (region and sector).
+- The most popular default comparison groups were the Basic Carnegie Classification and all prior- and current-year NSSE institutions.
+By contrast, very few non-consortium participants customized the first group rather than accepting the default (region and sector).

-- In 2014, about one in six (16%) Campus Project Managers did not access the Report Form.
+- Very few Campus Project Managers did not access the Report Form.
 As a result, they received the default comparison groups.